SamuelSwartzberg/flashcardifying_text_temp/systematizing-programming.md

 @@|class variables

 in sh, referring to a variable outside of a ${} context requires the $ sigil, however assigning to a variable does not use the $ sigil
+In SCSS/Sass, any variable requires teh $ sigil

 <h3>Declaring multiple variables</h3>